davhunt/app-analyzePRF-GIFTI/README.md

 ## Output

-The main output will be the "prf" directory, which will store the geometric surfaces inputted (in "surfaces") as well as the population receptive field measurements r squared, polar angle, eccentricity, and receptive field width (std of the Gaussian), in "prf_surfaces," for each vertex analyzed on each hemisphere.
+The main output will be the "prf" directory, which will store the geometric surfaces inputted (in "surfaces") as well as the population receptive field measurements polarAngle, eccentricity, receptive field size (rfWidth), R2, exponent, gain, and mean volume, in "prf_surfaces," for each grayordinate on each hemisphere.

 ### Dependencies

 This App only requires [singularity](https://www.sylabs.io/singularity/) to run.

-### Citations
-We kindly ask that you cite the following articles when publishing papers and code using this code.

-1. Kay, K. N., Winawer, J., Mezer, A., & Wandell, B. A. (2013).
-Compressive spatial summation in human visual cortex.
-Journal of neurophysiology, 110(2), 481-494. [https://doi.org/10.1152/jn.00105.2013](https://doi.org/10.1152/jn.00105.2013)

-2. Zhou, J., Benson, N. C., Kay, K. N., & Winawer, J. (2018).
-Compressive temporal summation in human visual cortex.
-Journal of Neuroscience, 38(3), 691-709. [https://doi.org/10.1523/JNEUROSCI.1724-17.2017](https://doi.org/10.1523/JNEUROSCI.1724-17.2017)

-3. Benson, N. C., Jamison, K. W., Arcaro, M. J., Vu, A. T., Glasser, M. F., Coalson, T. S., ... & Kay, K. (2018).
-The Human Connectome Project 7 Tesla retinotopy dataset: Description and population receptive field analysis.
-Journal of vision, 18(13), 23-23. [https://doi.org/10.1167/18.13.23](https://doi.org/10.1167/18.13.23)

-4. Avesani, P., McPherson, B., Hayashi, S. et al. The open diffusion data derivatives, brain data upcycling via integrated publishing of derivatives and reproducible open cloud services.
-Sci Data 6, 69 (2019). [https://doi.org/10.1038/s41597-019-0073-y](https://doi.org/10.1038/s41597-019-0073-y)

-#### MIT Copyright (c) 2020 brainlife.io The University of Texas at Austin and Indiana University

 ### License